-As of the date of this annual report, cash was transferred among the Company, WFOE, other subsidiaries of the Company, the VIE and its consolidated subsidiaries, in the following manners: (i) the Company provided a total of US\$10,000,550 in cash to its other subsidiaries while other subsidiaries transferred US\$4,500 to the Company; (ii) Other subsidiaries of the Company provided a total of US\$10,000,000 in cash to WFOE; (iii) WFOE provided a total of US\$9,859,073 (RMB68,000,000) to VIE and its subsidiaries while VIE and its subsidiaries transferred US\$8,000 to other subsidiaries of the Company.
+From January 1, 2024 to the date of this annual report, cash was transferred among the Company, WFOE, other subsidiaries of the Company, the VIE and its consolidated subsidiaries, in the following manners: (i) the Company provided a total of US\$0.15 million in cash to its other subsidiaries while other subsidiaries transferred US\$0.32 million to the Company; (ii) WFOE provided a total of US\$0.07 million to VIE and its subsidiaries while VIE and its subsidiaries transferred US\$0.14 million to WFOE; (iii) WFOE and VIE and its subsidiaries transferred US\$0.05 million and US\$0.36 million to other subsidiaries, respectively.
 The aforementioned cash transfers were generally for working capital purpose among the Company, WFOE, VIE and its consolidated subsidiaries, and other subsidiaries.
 Xiao-I intends to keep any future earnings to finance the expansion of its business, and it does not anticipate that any cash dividends will be paid in the foreseeable future.